-SES level.
-RISK 20: Risk on pollution and resource efficiency.
+T RISK 20: Risk on pollution and resource efficiency.
 The scope of this risk belongs to Project Standard 8.
-Event: Pollution may occur and resource efficiency is not practiced to meet the minimum criteria to satisfy the UNDP's requirements.
-Cause : All mini-grids will require resources and/or will lead with materials, waste and/or chemicals.
-And the UNDP Universal Human Rights Index informs concerns in this country regarding responsible consumption and production, clean water and sanitation, and life on land.
-Impact : This may lead to the significant consumption of raw materials, energy and/or waste, and the release of pollutants, generation of waste, hazardous/phase-outs materials, chemicals, pesticides.
-I = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: - Policy and regulation - Business Model Innovation with Private Sector - Scaled-up Financing - Digitalization, Knowledge Management (KM) and Monitoring and Evaluation (M&E) Project involves potential connection of mini-grids to national grid, the potential involvement of hybrid mini-grids with existing fossil fuels (i.e. diesel) systems, and the potential involvement of hybrid mini-grids aggregated to existing other renewable technologies (hydro, biomass).
-Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to policy and regulatory activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
-Pilot specifics: Country specifics: At the time of this document no information was yet available to study this risk at the site level.
+Event: Pollution may occur and resource-efficient practices may not be adopted strongly enough to meet the minimum criteria satisfying UNDP's requirements.
+Cause: Minigrids will require resources and will lead to the processing of additional materials, waste and/or chemicals.
+In particular, electronic waste ("e-waste") in the form of solar panels and/or batteries at the end of their useful lives will be generated, principally (but not exclusively) at the time of decommissioning.
+Impact: without proper handling directives, disposal and/or recycling mandate for obsolete equipment, this could result in additional waste generation, including of hazardous/phase-outs materials, chemicals or other pollutants (e.g. from batteries).
+Failure to recycle non-hazardous waste could also contribute to additional waste generation.
+(NB: The UNDP Universal Human Rights Index informs the raising of concerns for this country regarding "responsible consumption and production, clean water and sanitation, and life on land").
+I = 3 L = 3 Moderate This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Digital, Knowledge Management and Monitoring and Evaluation Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to policy and regulatory activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
+Pilot specifics: Risk does not apply to pilot 1.
+This is because they are expected to be low risk activities.
+Country specifics: - At the time of this document no information was yet available to study this risk at the site level.
 Therefore, to be conservative, it is realistic to assume that each site will require assessment and management.
 Potential gaps to be addressed will be identified through the gap analysis as indicated in the ESMF.
 The necessary management plan/measures will be put in place as part of ESMP(s), based on the ESIAs.
+In particular, operators, contractors and owners of sites shall be required to abide by a waste management plan that includes specific measures during all phases (i.e. preparation, construction, operation and decommissioning).
 See ESMF Attachment II for details of assessment and management of this risk.
 RISK 21: Upstream risks due to policy or regulatory changes Event: It may occur that changes to the current policies and regulations will have an upstream effect.
-Cause : New policies and regulations alien to the pre- existing conditions are an alteration, in essence.
-Impact : Expected unforeseen impacts should be expected according to the type of sector and activity to develop. l = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: - Policy and regulations - Knowledge Management and Monitoring and Evaluation A SESA will be conducted on activities supporting policy and/or sector reforms to include the requirements and measures in order to minimise these unforeseen risks of future projects across the country during the scale-up of activities.
+Cause: New policies and regulations alien to the pre-existing conditions are an alteration, in essence.
+Impact: Expected unforeseen impacts should be expected according to the type of sector and activity to develop.
+I = 3 L = 3 Moderate This risk is relevant to the project activities supporting the following components: - Policy and regulations - Digital, Knowledge Management and Monitoring and Evaluation A SESA will be conducted on activities supporting policy and/or sector reforms to include the requirements and measures in order to minimise these unforeseen risks of future projects across the country during the scale-up of activities.
 See ESMF Attachment II for details of assessment and management of this risk.